allmaps/allmaps/apps/cli/README.md

 #### Transform SVG

-Transform SVG to GeoJSON Geometry using a a GCP Transformer and it's transformation built from the GCPs and transformation type specified in a Georeference Annotation.
+Transform SVG to GeoJSON Geometry using a a GCP Transformer and its transformation built from the GCPs and transformation type specified in a Georeference Annotation.
 You can also supply the GCPs and transformation type separately.

 **Examples:**